State Civil Services jobs: A Respected Path to Government Leadership in India

 Finance & Revenue Services

 Finance and revenue officers manage a state’s financial structure, tax collection, and economic planning.
-They typically start as Assistant Commissioners of Commercial Taxes, Revenue Officers, or Finance Officers.
+They usually begin as Assistant Commissioners of Commercial Taxes, Revenue Officers, or Finance Officers.

 Key Responsibilities: